Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 What’s also new is that you are now able to buy the Black Bay only on the fabric strap.
 This is obviously the cheapest alternative.

 These are the different strap alternatives for the respective models:

-The leather strap is an aged leather strap which has a steel buckle which has the shape of a shield.
+The leather strap is an aged leather strap that has a steel buckle that has the shape of a shield.
 The leather strap is really comfortable and there’s not really anything to complain about.
 Because the location of the spring bar holes is far from the case, it creates holes between the strap and the case, which looks quite good actually as it makes the case more defined.

 Each color has a unique reference:

 - Black model: 79220N (N as in noir)

 - Red model: 79220R (R as in rouge, or red)